 NOTE: Obesity is defined as body mass index ≥ 30 kilograms per meter squared (kg/m2).
 From 1988 to 1994, the 1977 Office of Management and Budget (OMB) standards were used to classify persons into one of four racial groups: White, Black, American Indian or Alaskan Native, or Asian or Pacific Islander.
 For 1999–2010, the revised 1997 OMB standards were used.
 Persons could select one or more of five racial groups: White, Black or African American, American Indian or Alaska Native, Asian, and Native Hawaiian or Other Pacific Islander.
 Included in the total are racial groups not shown separately.
 Beginning in 1999, racial categories represent persons reporting only one race.
 Data from 1999 onward are not directly comparable with data from earlier years.
 Persons of Mexican origin may be of any race.

-SOURCE: National Center for Health Statistics, National Vital Statistics System.
+SOURCE: National Center for Health Statistics, National Health and Nutrition Examination Survey.

 52 Jensen, M.D., Ryan, D.H., Apovian, C.M., Ard, J.D., Comuzzie, A.G., Donato, K.A., et al. (2013).
 2013 AHA/ACC/TOS guideline for the management of overweight and obesity in adults: A report of the American College of Cardiology/American Heart Association Task Force on Practice Guidelines and the Obesity Society.

 53 McCracken, M., Jiles, R., and Blanck, H.D.
 (2007).
 Health behaviors of the young adult U.S. population: Behavioral Risk Factor Surveillance System, 2003.
 Preventing Chronic Disease Public Health Research, Practice, and Policy, 4(2),1–15.